semgrep/semgrep-docs/docs/index.md

 <h3 align="center">Static analysis at ludicrous speed<br />Find bugs and enforce code standards</h3>

 ---
 # Overview

 Semgrep is a fast, open-source, static analysis tool for finding bugs and enforcing code standards at editor, commit, or CI time.
 Its rules look like the code you’re searching; no more traversing abstract syntax trees or wrestling with regexes.

+Here's an example rule.
+You can try it out by clicking the "Run" button.
+The Semgrep rule looks like the code it matches.
+You can edit this rule here, try writing a rule in the [Semgrep editor](https://semgrep.dev/editor), or visit the [tutorial](https://semgrep.dev/learn).

+<iframe title="Semgrep example no prints" src="https://semgrep.dev/embed/editor?snippet=ievans:print-to-logger" width="100%" height="432px" frameborder="0"></iframe>

 Semgrep runs locally or in your build environment: code is never sent anywhere.
 It encompasses: